H4jen/webasto/README.md

 TX-cmd:F4 03 56 01 A0  RX-response:4F 10 D6 01 04 02 01 07 07 01 00 A3 01 00 97 01 01 BB

 This concludes that the sniffer part now works.
+The webasto sniffer is copied to the webasto_sniffer repo.
+Just to keep this strand alone